yihao-meng/COMP5222-graphTransformer/README.md

-# HetTransformer-model
+# Application of Graph Transformer on Fake News Detection
-This repository introduces the use of HetTransformer model.
+This repository introduces the use of Graph Transformer model in our project.
 ![avatar](/figures_and_tables/figure.png)

 ## Directory Structure